e-Spirit/module-template/README.md

 Within the gradle.properties file of this project you have to setup the following variables:

+- **version**
--**version** The version identifier of your module
+  - The version identifier of your module
+- **firstSpiritModule.moduleName**

--**firstSpiritModule.moduleName** The name of your module containing no blank spaces.
+  - The name of your module containing no blank spaces.
 Should start with a capital letter as it is also used to rename classfiles, etc.

--**firstSpiritModule.displayName** The name of your module to be displayed within the server configuration -**firstSpiritModule.description** The description of your module to be displayed within the server configuration -**firstSpiritModule.vendor** The vendor of you module, i.e. your company -**groupId** The group ID to identify your module if uploaded to an artifactory -**publishing.releaseRepository** The repository to upload the release version of your module to -**publishing.snapshotRepository** The repository to upload the snapshot / development version of your module to -**rootProjectName** The Gradle project name
+- **firstSpiritModule.displayName**
+  - The name of your module to be displayed within the server configuration
+- **firstSpiritModule.description**
+  - The description of your module to be displayed within the server configuration
+- **firstSpiritModule.vendor**
+  - The vendor of you module, i.e. your company
+- **groupId**
+  - The group ID to identify your module if uploaded to an artifactory
+- **publishing.releaseRepository**
+  - The repository to upload the release version of your module to
+- **publishing.snapshotRepository**
+  - The repository to upload the snapshot / development version of your module to
+- **rootProjectName**
+  - The Gradle project name

 ### Initialize Module Skeleton